CenterForSecureEnergyInformatics/data-compressor/readme.md

 How to modify the software
 ==========================

 The software is split into separate projects with an according folder structure.
 Each project has a short description in `$project_name/doc/overview.txt`. `$projectname` DCCLI is the Data Compressor command line interface for the data compression library, DCLib, which uses the I/O library DCIOLib.
-The commonly shared code can be found in the folder [common](common).
+The commonly shared code can be found in the folder [common/](common/).

 When modifying the software, make sure to build the debug versions of all projects.
 In Visual Studio, this can be done by choosing the Debug configuration and rebuilding the solution.
 With GNU make, `make debug` builds a debug version.